SpinyN0rman/sophienorthroptech/content/posts/sunday-surrealism.md

 ![](/uploads/472BDDB0-2528-4110-A5BE-2981A1BE6F4B.jpeg)

 I dropped some things off at my parents’ home, leaving things on the doorstep and then texting “delivery!” and even had a brief conversation with them from a way down the driveway.
 That’s difficult, but we still get to see each other’s facial expressions and hear each other’s voices.
 It’s perhaps one up on a phone-call, and similar to a FaceTime, which is what we had as a family today with my extended family - technically speaking, the in-laws.
-That too was difficult for me in hindsight, because we’ve had to postpone our visits across the country again, but it is what it is.
+That too was difficult for me in hindsight, because we’ve had to postpone our cross country visits again, but it is what it is.
 Still good and blessed.

 On to an appointment with a kitchen manufacturer to finalise something for the jungle bungalow.
 No cups of tea thank you, and hand gel at the ready.
 Then a relatively empty grassy field for burning off steam, while I drifted and slept alone in the sun warmed car.. possibly my best Mother’s Day gift.